Denmark–South Korea relations

-Denmark–South Korea relations refers to the current and historical relations between Denmark and South Korea.
+Denmark–South Korea relations are the current and historical relations between Denmark and South Korea.
 Denmark has an embassy in Seoul.
 South Korea has an embassy in Copenhagen.
 Diplomatic relations were established on 11 March 1959.

 History

+Early contacts, and Danish businesses

+The earliest record of Korean-Danish contact happened in 1889, when the Danish James Frederik Oiesen worked as commissioner of the Korean customs in Seoul for five years.
+Oiesen also later became the commissioner of the Korean customs in Wonsan, as well as being British consul at Wonsan for six years.
+This led to the business opportunities of many Danish companies operating in Korea.
+The first telegraph lines in Korea were the lines from Busan to Nagasaki, lines from Wonsan to Busan, and the lines from Busan to Seoul, connected by the Danish company The Great Northern Telegraph Company owned by Carl Frederik Tietgen.
+Another Danish company was the East Asiatic Company, which requested the Korean government to engage in several trade treaties.

 Denmark-Korea Treaty of 1902

 The Denmark-Korea Treaty of 1902 was negotiated between representatives of Denmark and the Empire of Korea.
 In 1876, Korea established a trade treaty with Japan after Japanese ships approached Ganghwado and threatened to fire on the Korean capital city.
 Treaty negotiations with several Western countries were made possible by the completion of this initial Japanese overture.
 In 1882, the Americans concluded a treaty and established diplomatic relations, which served as a template for subsequent negotiations with other Western powers.

 Korean War

 When North Korean communist forces attacked South Korea on June 25, 1950, Denmark agreed to provide assistance to the UN and to give humanitarian support to the allied forces in South Korea.
 The decision was not uncomplicated: the mood between the superpowers were extremely tense, and Denmark had to find a way to support the UN without being aggressive.
 Almost instantly, medical supplies were made available, and after negotiations Denmark also agreed to send a hospital ship.
 In the fall of 1950, East Asiatic Company again agreed to place the ship at the disposal of the Danish Government, whilst it was en route to New York City.

 On January 23, 1951 she was sent to Korea.
 She sailed under 3 flags: Dannebrog, the Red Cross, and the UN flag.
 The day before the departure, she was visited by King Frederik and Queen Ingrid.

 Denmark undertook the refitting of MS Jutlandia as a modern hospital ship, and consigned it to Korea.
 She had four operation theatres, four hospital departments with up to 356 beds, X-ray eye and dental clinics as well as laboratories, dispensary and special departments.